kb-labb/scandinavian-lm-leonardo/notes/meeting_minutes.md

 Meetings notes

+#### 2024-08-19

+During the previous week we debugged Gopher rules for data preprocessing, since the rules were unexpectedly removing too much data.
+The plan this week is to transfer data to the HPC and create document quality scores and train quality score classifiers.
+We also discussed whether to perform experiments where we i) pretrain 1.7B Llama models from scratch, ii) start from existing (SmolLM) checkpoint, iii) continue pretraining on Llama-8B, or iv) train BERTs.

+* Need to decide on an English dataset to use when doing continued pretraining (and maybe also experiments).
+Fineweb Edu?
+* Add a code dataset ([The Stack v2](https://huggingface.co/collections/bigcode/starcoder2-65de6da6e87db3383572be1a)).
+* Suggestion ot create a LLM scorer that filters and upweights for documents with cultural/language specific knowledge of Scandinavian.

 #### 2024-08-12

 Discussion relating to how to best set up a dataset and relevant experiments to measure the effects of data quality filtering.
 The focus is to i) create a dataset from OSCAR+C4, ii) apply gopher rule-like filtering on the dataset, iii) create document quality scores, iv) train quality score classifiers.